websterhasnoheart/bridgeDapp/README.md

 # BRIDGE
 Affiliated with research and development course by built environment department, Eindhoven university of technology.
 ## Introduction
 Bridge is a decentralized application designed for automating progress payment in construction project.
-This repo includes the code of prototype of the **Bridge**, viewers are free to use or fork this repo for any type of usage.
+This repo includes the code of prototype of the **Bridge**, viewers are free to use or fork this repo for any type of purpose.

 ## Requirement
 1. web3.py